The GRE is tough, and you need to score high to get to your top-choice grad school.

 It’s difficult to find another a course in this price range that would offer so many different materials you can work with.
 With over 3500 practice questions, 8 full-length tests, a great prep book, 65+ videos, and essay feedback, Princeton Review does a pretty good job of giving you a comprehensive way to get a great score.

-1. The questions are a bit easier than on the real GRE
+1. The questions are easier than on the real GRE

 Students report that at least some of the questions provided by Princeton Review are a bit easy, unlike the ones on the real-world test.
 That’s why it’s often recommended to use the extra prep materials such as the ones from ManhattanPrep or the ETS bundle packages available on Amazon (around $50).

-2. Sometimes the teachers are too young and a bit inexperienced
+2. Sometimes the teachers are too young and inexperienced

 The good part here is that all of the instructors scored in at least the 95th percentile of the GRE takers.
 This shows they’re qualified.
 But sometimes they’re a bit too young and lack the proper teaching experience that comes after many years of working with students.